Mmmmmmm... cake pops... Delicious, portable, bite-sized treats on a stick

 - 1 teaspoon vanilla extract

-- Chocolate candy melts
+- Chocolate candy melts any color

 Instructions

 - Preheat oven to 350°F (177ºC).
 Grease with butter and flour a 9-inch round cake pan.
-Set aside
+Set aside.

-Make the cake:
+Make the cake

-Make the strawberry puree for the frosting:
+Make the strawberry frosting

-- Place strawberries in a blender and puree until smooth.Transfer strawberry puree to a small saucepan and place over medium heat; bring to a boil, stirring frequently so strawberries don’t burn or stick to bottom of the pan; Cook until puree is reduced by at least half, about 20 minutes.
-Remove from heat and allow to cool completely.
+- Place strawberries in a blender or food processor and puree until smooth.
+Transfer the strawberry puree to a small saucepan and place over medium heat.
+Bring to a boil, stirring frequently so strawberries don’t burn or stick to bottom of the pan.
+Cook until puree is reduced by at least half, about 20 minutes.
+Remove from heat and allow to cool completely.1 cup whole, fresh strawberries

-- In a large bowl, beat butter with a handheld or stand mixer until light and fluffy, about 2-3 minutes.
-Beat 1 cup powdered sugar into butter until just blended, scraping sides and bottom of bowl to make sure all the sugar is blended.
-Add 2 tablespoons strawberry puree and vanilla extract into butter mixture and beat on medium speed until well blended.
-Repeat with 1 cup powdered sugar, followed by 2 tablespoons strawberry puree 2 more times, then beat last ½ cup powdered sugar into mixture until well blended.
+- In a large bowl, beat the butter with a handheld mixer or stand mixer until light and fluffy, about 2-3 minutes.
+Beat 1 cup powdered sugar into the butter just until blended, scraping the sides and bottom of bowl to make sure all the sugar is blended.1 cup unsalted butter, 3 ½ cups powdered sugar

-Form the Cake Balls:
+Form the Cake Balls

-Dip the Cake Pops:
+Dip the cake pops

-- Melt chocolate coating in a 2-cup measuring cup in the microwave according to package directions.
-Remove only 2-3 cake balls from the refrigerator/freezer at a time.
-Re-roll the chilled balls to smooth out, if needed.
-Dip a lollipop stick about ¼ inch into the coating, then insert into the center of the cake ball, being careful not to push it all the way through the top.
+- Dip a lollipop stick about ¼ inch into the coating, then insert into the center of the cake ball, being careful not to push it all the way through the top.
+This melted chocolate will act as glue to hold the cake pop to the stick when it hardens.
 Dip the cake ball into the coating until it is completely covered.
-Make sure the coating covers the base of the cake ball where it meets the lollipop stick.
-Very gently tap the stick against the edge of the measuring cup to allow excess coating to drop off.
-Decorate the top with sprinkles and place upright into a styrofoam block, cake pop stand or cardboard box (see Recipe Note below).
-Repeat with remaining cake balls, only working with some out of the refrigerator at a time.
-The cake balls must be very cold when dipping or they will fall apart in the chocolate.
+Make sure the chocolate covers the base of the cake ball where it meets the lollipop stick.
+Very gently tap the stick against the edge of the measuring cup to allow excess chocolate/excess coating to drop off into the measuring cup.

 - Allow cake pops to set for 1 hour and enjoy!